Inter-chain Interactions, Multi-magnon condensation and Strain effect in chain compound NaVOPO$_4$: Summary and Discussion

 The constructed spin model is solved using ED and DMRG.
-To make the problem numerically tractable, a 2D approximation of the full 3D model is used, with $J$-$J^{\prime}$ AFM chains alternating with uniform AFM chains of $(J+J^{\prime})/2$ exchanges, connected via a FM $J_c$ and a renormalized FM exchange, $J_d$.
-The constructed $J_c/J-J_d/J$ phase diagram with $J^{\prime}/J$ fixed at DFT derived value, results into three distinct phases, two long-range ordered phases with staggered and stripy local spin orientations, and a spin-gapped {\it disorder} phase, characterized by short-range correlation along $J-J^{\prime}$ chain, and vanishing correlation along $J_c$ and $J_d$.
+To make the problem numerically tractable, a 2D approximation of the full 3D model is used, with $J$-$J^{\prime}$ AFM chains alternating with uniform AFM chains of $(J+J^{\prime})/2$ exchanges, connected via an FM $J_c$ and a renormalized FM exchange, $J_d$.
+The large variation in the DFT estimated values of sub-leading inter-chain interactions prompted us to construct a phase diagram in the parameter space of $J_c$ and $J_d$.
+The constructed $J_c/J$-$J_d/J$ phase diagram with $J^{\prime}/J$ fixed at DFT derived value, results in three distinct phases, two long-range ordered phases with staggered and stripy local spin orientations, and a spin-gapped {\it disorder} phase, characterized by short-range correlation along $J$-$J^{\prime}$ chain, and vanishing correlation along $J_c$ and $J_d$.
 Our analysis brings out the competing nature of the two subleading interactions, $J_c$ and $J_d$.
-This competing nature leads to a cancellation at $J_c$=$J_d$ line, mimicking the single dimerized chain, in terms of spin gap.
-Away from the $J_c$=$J_d$ line, the gap is suppressed due to partial cancellation between $J_c$ and $J_d$, and finally ordered state prevails driven by the dominance of one competing interaction over other.
-The computed spin gap value for choices of $J_c$ and $J_d$ in the disordered phase agrees well with experimentally measured value.
+This competing nature leads to a cancellation of interchain interactions at $J_c$=$J_d$ line in the GS.
+The system thus can be represented as a collection of decoupled weakly dimerized chains having finite spin gap.
+Away from the $J_c$=$J_d$ line, the gap is suppressed due to partial cancellation between $J_c$ and $J_d$, and finally ordered state prevails driven by the dominance of one competing interaction over the other.
+The computed spin gap value for choices of $J_c$ and $J_d$ in the disordered phase agrees well with the experimentally measured value.
+The calculated thermodynamic properties like magnetic susceptibility and specific heat, also provide a faithful representation of the experimental data.\cite{PhysRevB.100.144433}